cloudflare/cloudflare-docs/products/waiting-room/src/content/reference/configuration-settings.md

 When you configure `new users per minute`, this value **is not** the number of users added per minute.

 Instead, it is the threshold of users allowed per minute (less than or equal to the number of `total active users`).
+You should set this value at 100% of your expected peak traffic to ensure users are only queued when necessary.

 ### Session duration